CONSERVATION

 When will Midway’s irrigation system start up?

-• Our irrigation water season starts April 15th each year.
+Our irrigation water season starts approximately April 15th each year, HOWEVER due to the extreme drought conditions, low snow pack and short winter, we are currently making needed adjustments to our season start up.
+As of right now, please check the STATUS page for the most up to date information.
+We will attempt to have to system ready for use by MAY 1st.
 We usually have our main pipes pressured up and ready a few days before that, however, this year will be different.
 With water limitations due to low snowpack, we will be delaying our start up to the last minute.
-Do not plan on having irrigation water prior to April 15th.
+Do not plan on having irrigation water prior to MAY 1st.
 After that, it may still take a few days to get everything up and running.
 We recommend that you wait as long as possible before watering to ensure that we can provide water to everyone.
+(We urge residents to hold off as long as possible to start watering.
+Especially since we have had storms rolling through providing more than enough water for lawns.
+May 15th would be a good target date).
+If we all do our part to conserve, we will make it through this season!

 Will we have enough water to make it through the season?